leandrosardi/blackops/README.md

 })
 ```

-You can also define a patterm of log files using wildcards.
+You can also define a pattern of log files using wildcards.

 **config.rb**